Versal/sdk/README.md

 ------------------

 ```
-mkdir my-gadget
-cd my-gadget
-versal init
+versal create hello_gadget
+cd hello_gadget
 ```

-This will initialize a new gadget inside `my-gadget` folder.
+This will initialize a new gadget inside `hello_gadget` folder.

 ```
 versal preview